nugent-lab/findPOTATOs/README.md

 ## Settings
 This code was designed to link tracklets as part of Carrie Nugent's [NEAT Reprocessing](https://ui.adsabs.harvard.edu/abs/2022DPS....5450402N/abstract) work.
 The following settings may be useful.

-`compare_to_mpc` If enabled, this will compare your results to results previously submitted to the MPC.
-It only compares to 80-char format obs.

 `export_ades` If enabled, it will also export your results in ADES 2017 format.
 Also see our [Unofficial ADES repository](https://github.com/nugent-lab/unofficial_ADES) for stand-alone code to help with this task.